TallKite/linnstrument-firmware/README.md

 Don't uninstall (avoid the red pad) when updating to a newer version of microLinn, because you'll delete your microtonal data needlessly.

-#  MAIN MENU
+#  MICROLINN MENUS

 To go to the main microLinn menu, on the Global Settings screen, long-press the lower left pad (VIEW MAIN).
 Once the edo (notes per octave) is set to anything other than OFF, VIEW MAIN turns yellow and you can simply tap it.
 You can also tap the yellow button in column 17 (column 16 on a LinnStrument 128).

-Main menu, *LONG-PRESS EACH BUTTON* to see its function
+Main MicroLinn menu, *LONG-PRESS EACH BUTTON* to see its function

   col 2) Per-split column offset (OFF, 2 to 10)